-It’s been almost a year since I set off on my 3 month trip through Europe.
-Since then I’ve learned a lot about booking hostels, navigating new cities, making friends, and packing.
+It’s I’ve learned a lot about booking hostels, navigating new cities, making friends, and packing.
 I’m happy to say that I’m a much better traveller than I was one year ago today.
 My travel knowledge has come from a lot of trial and error, a lot of great information from fellow travellers and friends, and most of all, a lot of awesome resources.
 I’m very Type A and a planner by nature, and I love nothing more than falling down rabbit holes on the internet while researching various things.
 My Google Docs spreadsheet for Europe had no less than eleven different sheets!

 I wanted to share some of my favourite websites and articles to inspire you and help you plan an adventure of your own.